 That being said there is a genuine concern that we have become so accustomed to body modifications that natural beauty has become unnatural.

 What’s more, men look at women with perfect breasts, small ski slope noses, thick hair and tanned skin and think that is what every girl should look like.
 They do not consider that many of these women whose Instagram photos they are liking have had 5 cosmetic procedures to create that perfect photo you cannot take your eyes off of.

-Do not misunderstand me, if a woman chooses to have lip fillers or clip in hair extensions or false breasts to make herself feel more attractive then she is well within her rights to do so.
-However if another girl has the confidence to make it through the day bare faced and without so much as a false nail in sight, perhaps we can remember to celebrate her beauty too.
+Do not misunderstand me, if a woman chooses to undergo a Victorian Cosmetic Institute lip augmentation, for example, that’s completely her choice.
+And if it makes her happy, that’s what matters.
+However, if another girl has the confidence to make it through the day bare-faced and without so much as a false nail insight, perhaps we can remember to celebrate her beauty too.

 In fact, it is our differences that make us beautiful.
 So many of us are afraid of falling outside what is considered today’s ‘beauty norm’, when really what we should be worried about, is being exactly the same as everyone else.

 The world does not need an army of large lipped, full-breasted clones wearing over the knee boots taking photos against white walls whilst nonchalantly looking as the ground.
 Don’t get me wrong, it’s a great look.
 But it’s not the only look.

 If you do buy into Social Media’s perception of what beauty is then you should know that you can apply false lashes, hair extensions, acrylic nails and have your lips done.
 You can learn to contour and even find the perfect lighting in your house in order to make your next selfie more flawless than the last.
 But in my experience, once you have done everything you wanted to do, you will find something else you need to improve upon.